Italy's Nexi clinches all-share merger with Nordic rival Nets

 By Elisa Anzolin

-MILAN, Nov 15 (Reuters) - Italy's largest payments group Nexi NEXII.MI on Sunday struck its second tie-up deal in six weeks, agreeing a 7.8 billion euros ($9.2 billion) merger with Nordic rival Nets to create a major European player.
+MILAN, Nov 15 (Reuters) - Italy's Nexi NEXII.MI has struck its second tie-up in six weeks, agreeing a 7.8 billion euro ($9.2 billion) merger with Nordic rival Nets to create Europe's largest payments group.

-The payments industry has been going through a period of rapid consolidation, and Nexi and Nets' all-share deal follows a long-awaited accord the Italian firm announced in early October to buy domestic rival SIA for 4.6 billion euros in shares.
+Consolidation is sweeping through the fast-expanding payments industry and the all-share deal announced late on Sunday follows Nets' long-awaited accord to buy domestic rival SIA for 4.6 billion euros in shares.

-Nexi said the two transactions would create a group with pro-forma 2020 revenues of 2.9 billion euros and core profit of 1.5 billion.
-Annual synergies are estimated at 320 million.
+Nexi said the two transactions would create a group with pro-forma 2020 revenue of 2.9 billion euros and core profit of 1.5 billion euros, the largest at a European payments business.
+Nexi-Nets-SIA would also surpass rival heavyweight Worldline-Ingenico for the number of payment cards managed and retail outlets served.

+Annual integration benefits are estimated at 320 million euros, the companies said in a joint statement.

+"We are creating a stronger Nexi ... and a more resilient Nexi," CEO Paolo Bertoluzzo told analysts on Monday, citing market and client diversification, scale and e-commerce exposure as key advantages.

-The Nets acquisition gives Milan-listed Nexi access to advanced digital payments markets in northern Europe, where the Danish group has a leading presence, as well as exposure to central and eastern Europe which offers growth potential.
+Private equity-backed Nets gives Nexi access to advanced digital payments markets in northern Europe, where the Danish company has a market-leading presence, as well as exposure to the growth potential offered by central and eastern Europe.

+Bertoluzzo said that high-growth areas such as Germany and Poland remain a focus for further potential deals as well as banks' payment assets and their portfolios of merchant clients.

-Under a binding accord the two companies signed at the end of an exclusivity period, shareholders in Nets will receive newly issued Nexi shares subject to a lockup mechanism of up to 24 months and will eventually own 31% of the Nexi-Nets-SIA group.
+Nets shareholders will receive new Nexi shares subject to a staggered lockup of between six and 24 months.
+Nets shareholders could also receive up to 250 million euros of additional shares depending on Nets' 2021 core profit.

+"While the deal is appealing, the earn-out structure and short initial lock-up does shift the risk back to Nexi shareholders," Jefferies said in note.

-With a 17% stake, Italian state lender CDP, currently SIA's controlling shareholder, will be the single largest investor in what will be one of Europe's largest payment services provider.
+With a 17% stake, Italian state lender CDP, currently SIA's controlling shareholder, will be the single largest investor in the new group.
+Private equity firms will hold a total of 36%.

-Nexi said in a statement it expected to close the Nets deal in the second quarter of 2021.
-The SIA transaction is due to close in the third quarter.
+Nexi expects to close the Nets deal in the second quarter of 2021 and the SIA transaction in the third quarter.
+Both need antitrust approval but Bertoluzzo said the groups had no major overlaps.

-Analysts said Nexi may face challenges in going through two major transactions in quick succession.

-Nexi jumped at the opportunity which arose when U.S. group Global Payments GPN.N pulled out of the race for Nets wary of making an acquisition abroad among a second coronavirus wave, a source close to the matter said.
+Nexi jumped at the opportunity when U.S. group Global Payments GPN.N pulled out of the race for Nets, wary of making an overseas acquisition during the coronavirus second wave, a source said, while Worldline WLN.PA was busy buying Ingenico INGC.PA.

-Nets also took advantage of the fact that rival Worldline WLN.PA was busy with the agreed acquisition of Ingenico INGC.PA, the source said.

-Nexi CEO Paolo Bertoluzzo will lead the new group that will remain listed in Milan.
+"We had the opportunity to make the Nets deal happen now and not later and so we decided to go for it," Bertoluzzo said.

 ((elisa.anzolin@thomsonreuters.com; 0039 0266129692;))